North East Fife (UK Parliament constituency)

+History

 The seat was created in 1983, and was held by the Conservative Party for four years, before being represented by Menzies Campbell from 1987 to 2015.
 Campbell was elected as a member of the Liberal Party, which later merged with the Social Democratic Party to form the Liberal Democrats.
 At the 2015 general election, the seat was gained by Stephen Gethins of the Scottish National Party (SNP).
 Gethins held his seat at the 2017 general election by just two votes over Elizabeth Riches of the Liberal Democrats, making the seat the most marginal in the United Kingdom.
-In the 2019 general election, Chamberlain defeated Gethins to regain the seat for the Liberal Democrats; this was the SNP's only loss of the election.
+At the 2019 general election, Wendy Chamberlain defeated Gethins to regain the seat for the Liberal Democrats, making it the SNP's only loss that year.
+Although boundary changes meant that it was estimated that it would have been held by the SNP in 2019, Chamberlain held the revised seat with a much increased majority, making it a notional gain for the Liberal Democrats.

 Boundaries

 1983–2005: North East Fife District.

-2005–present: The area of the Fife Council other than those parts in the constituencies of Dunfermline and West Fife, Glenrothes, and Kirkcaldy and Cowdenbeath.
+2005–2024: Under the Fifth Review of UK Parliament constituencies, the constituency was expanded slightly to include part of the town of Leven.
+It was defined as comprising the area of the Fife Council other than those parts in the constituencies of Dunfermline and West Fife, Glenrothes, and Kirkcaldy and Cowdenbeath.

+2024–present: Under the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency contains the following wards of Fife Council: